bxparks/rpn83p/docs/USER_GUIDE.md

 - [DB48x](http://joewing.calc.org): RPL implementation on the SwissMicros DM42
   and DM32 calculators

-I don't feel that it would be useful for me to duplicate those efforts.
+I don't think that it would be useful for me to duplicate those efforts.

 **Why Are Some Features Included and Others Missing?**